Gallop, Johnson & Neuman

 Gallop, Johnson & Neuman, L.C. was a law firm based in St. Louis County, Missouri.
 Its founding was in 1976 with 10 original attorneys.
 In the 80's it grew to become the 12th largest corporate law firm in the United States.
 The firm's headquarters was in the Interco Tower in downtown Clayton, Missouri, a suburb of St. Louis County.
 The firm no longer practices law and entered a wind down phase on May 1, 2012.
 The reason given on its website was that, "Recently, like all too many companies in America, the law firm of Gallop, Johnson and Neuman has struggled with the challenges resulting from the nation’s current slow economy.
 Because of those challenges, Gallop has decided that effective May 1, 2012 it will no longer engage in the practice of law and will begin the process of winding down the business of the law firm."
+Thereafter, in 2013, a defunct Gallop settled a long-standing series of lawsuits over a trash-transfer station in St. Louis County.